Local Cadet Returns to Help Spread Robotics

 CFES Builds Student's Confidence

-Confidence is what it’s often about such as with Cherry Valley Springfield Central School (CVSCS) senior Jordan Zaccagnino who feels her association with College For Every Student (CFES) has given her the strength to star in the classroom and on the court.01 February 2016
+Confidence is what it’s often about such as with Cherry Valley Springfield Central School (CVSCS) senior Jordan Zaccagnino who feels her association with CFES has given her the strength to star in the classroom and on the court.01 February 2016

 VIDEO: CFES Program Motivates Bronx Students